heptarch/heptarch.github.io/qml.md

 - Can we use stabilizer states for distributed protocols?
 - Is there a parlance connecting quantum circuits and measurement-based quantum computation?
-- Is monosemanticity naturally formulated in quantum terms?
+- Is monosemanticity naturally understood as quantum post-processing to an LLM?